SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Naval Spirit: Night fighting: returned 5% visibility reduction. when other spirits were rebalanced, it was left at original nerfed state. now thatother spirits are stronger, this should return it into consideration.
  - Naval Spirit: Suprise Attacks: Removed 30% Naval coordination Boost, added automatic opportunity to disengage after initial combat, as a chance to take advantage of a spotting advantage with smaller fleets.
  - Naval Spirit: Inclement Weather experience: Removed weather effect modifiers (possibly not applying).
 Added +10% Naval Hit chance.
- - removed visibility/availability of minelaying techs
+ - Removed visibility/availability of minelaying techs
  - Added Naval Doctrine "Tech": CAG night operations.
 Independent of doctrine tree, costs air XP.
 Allows for carrier play without blocking slot for air spirits.
- -

 #### Tanks
  - Amphibious Tank Chassis IC cost increased to 6, from 4.5
  - Amphibious Tank Chassis can no longer use Light Tank Turrets